 Related Post–JAIPUR KITE FESTIVAL | PHOTO JOURNEY

-Here are pictures of the Kite festival or Makar Sankranti in Jaipur.
+Pictures of the Kite festival in Jaipur.

 A shop selling jumbo size Charkhi in Haldiyon Ka Rasta, Johri Bazar, Jaipur.
 Charkhi has the thread line required for flying kites.

 Many of the above pictures were clicked at Haldion Ka Rasta in Johri Bazar, Jaipur.
-This street is the most popular Kite market and is famous for the shops selling the best quality kites and Manjha– glass coated thread used for flying kites.
+This street is the most popular Kite market and is famous for the shops selling the best quality kites and Manjha– glass-coated thread used for flying kites.
 Usually, quality kites and Manjha is sourced from the city in the neighboring state, Bareilly, Uttar Pradesh.
 There is another Kite market in Jaipur called Handipura in Ramganj Bazar.
 It is lined with many shops selling kites and Manjha.
 This market is popular for commercial quality kites and Manjha.
 I’ll retain a detailed post on special food on Makar Sankranti for some other time!